wp-plugins/robo-gallery/readme.txt

 In gallery settings you can find before/after text gallery field.
 This fields support HTML tags.

-= How to customize gallery hover effect shutter layout? =

-In gallery hover settings you can enable template where you can fully customize layout of the shutter content using HTML tags, text and images.
-In template we have implemented some build in tags which going to help you to build in some gallery images elements into hover

-= How to change font size of the gallery image description text? =

-In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
-In this settings you can change size of the text

 = How to change width of the gallery thumbnails border? =

 When you enable border in gallery settings you will see multiply options for customization of the border.
 One of the options it's border width in pixels.